-When the NASGP was founded in 2007, GP locums were not entitled to contribute to the NHS superannuation scheme.
-So we made it our first priority to lobby the BMA to ensure we could, and 3 years later we succeeded.
+When the NASGP was founded in 1997, GP locums were not entitled to contribute to the NHS superannuation scheme.
+So we made it our first priority to lobby the BMA to ensure we could, and two years later we succeeded.

-The issue of pensions is complex, and the NHS pension scheme is widely regarded as an excellent scheme, and as with anything so crucial as your pension, we also advise you to seek expert advice from an independent financial advisor.
+The issue of pensions is complex and the administration of contributions can be frustrating, but the benefits of NHS pension scheme are still widely regarded as excellent.
+With anything so crucial as your pension, we also advise you to seek expert advice from an independent financial advisor.

 In a nutshell

-- In England & Wales, the employing practice must pay you the 14.3% employer contribution.
+- In England & Wales, the employing practice must pay you the 14.38% employer contribution which you must pay into the pension scheme - it is illegal to keep the employer contribution.

 Exclusive clarification from the Technical Consultancy Team, NHS Business Services Authority (NHS Pensions)

-The regulations state that “a Locum practitioner may apply to join this Section of the scheme by sending an application (Locum forms) to the Employing Authority.”
+The regulations state that “a Locum practitioner may apply to join this Section of the scheme by sending an application [Locum Form A and Form B] to the Employing Authority.”

 Members have 10 weeks to pension this work.
 If they do not submit the forms in time then this work cannot be pensioned.
 So in effect they do have a choice, if they choose not to pension the work they do at Practice A then they just have to let the practice manager know that they are not going to pension it so that the 14.3% is not included in the cash envelope.